-Did you know that your warranty protection is affected by how the nail pattern used for your roof?
+Did you know that your roof warranty protection is affected by how the nail pattern used for your roof?
 Click to learn about the most common nail patterns and when each should be used.
-If you have questions, call us at 866-819-5215 to speak directly with a roofing contractor specialist in your area.

 In shingle installations, adding or subtracting one nail can make a big difference in a manufacturer's warranty protection.
 The 4-nail patterns provide minimum wind resistance and warranty coverage.
 The 5-nail patterns provide high wind coverage and warranty coverage, and 6- nail installations provides the maximum wind protection and wind damage warranty coverage.
 Do you know what type of nail pattern your roof has?